ReReddring/suisei-toko-history/docs/timeline/2019/README.md

 Full event name [hololive 1st fes. ノンストップ・ストーリー](https://www.nonstop.hololive.tv/)

-This was the major turning point for Suisei.
+This was a major turning point for Suisei.

 Her original plan was to sing [<i class="fa-solid fa-meteor" /> *Comet*](https://www.youtube.com/watch?v=3cqV5BKJHyk) there.
 But after seeing Toko's live performance, she changed her mind and went for more *impact*, thus the song she chose to sing on stage was [<i class="fa-solid fa-meteor" /> *Tenkyuu, Suisei wa Yoru wo Mataide*](https://www.youtube.com/watch?v=zLak0dxBKpM).
 The song and her performance was so impressive that her name was on Twitter Trend for a pretty long time.